-Sudhiro has tried to follow the example of his teachers- honoring spirit, open heart, ordinariness, spontaneity and humor.
+Sudhiro has tried to follow the example of his teachers- honoring spirit, open heart, ordinariness, simplicity, spontaneity and humor.
 He works through Circle as a teaching form, and Ceremony as vehicle for the sacred.
-Some of those ceremonies include: Inipi (purification sweatlodge), Hambleceyapi (vision quest), Chanunpa (sacred pipe), Shakope Oye (six powers) and Hanble Maka (earth vision) dances; Ancestors Walk (honoring relations), Talk and Negative (energy clearing) Sticks, Starlight, Medicine Wheel, Circle Massage, Tunnel of Love, Mirroring, Directional Clearing and the Osho Mystic Rose (laughter, tears and watcher on the hill).
+Some of those ceremonies include: Inipi (purification sweatlodge), Hambleceyapi (vision quest), Chanunpa (sacred pipe), Shakope Oye (six powers) and Hanble Maka (earth vision) dances; Ancestors Walk, Talk and Negative (energy clearing) Sticks, Starlight, Medicine Wheel, Circle Massage, Tunnel of Love, Trust/ Fall, Mirroring, Directional Paintings and the Osho Mystic Rose Meditation (laughter, tears and watcher on the hill).

 He also utilizes song, chant, drum, storytelling, meditation, and contemporary music and dance.

-Fundamentally, he is guided by the understanding that all structures exist to serve the Great Spirit.
-Once entering, Skan (that which moves) activates natural power to open the dimension of the sacred and the healing power of love.
+Fundamentally, he is guided by the understanding that ceremony is a vehicle to directly access the dimension of the sacred and the healing power of connectedness.

 He is currently at work on a second book, titled, "Chasing Coyote's Tail," a memoir of his experiences on the medicine path, and "Shooting Star," a tribute, honoring his son.